VeerandraPrasath/Documentations/ASP .NET/ASP.NET Core.md

 ## Content Negotiation
 This is the process of selecting the best representation for a given response when there are multiple representations available.
 ## Formatters
+Input formatters are used by Model Binding.
+Output formatters are used to format responses<br><br>
 Formatters are responsible for serializing and deserializing the data.
 They are used to convert the data from the server to a format that can be sent over the wire, and vice versa.
 ASP.NET Core supports multiple formatters out of the box, including JSON, XML, and plain text. if that Accept header has a value of application/json, the consumer states that if your API supports the requested format, it should return that format.
 If it has a value of application XML, it should return an XML representation, and so on.
 If no accept error is available or if it doesn't support the requested format, it can always default to its default format.
 ![Alt text](Asserts/formatters.JPG?raw=true)